blueglyph/lexigram/doc/gram.md

     V2 { num: String },
 }
 ```

+To make it easier to read, we omit the Rust attributes generated for each type, typically `#[derive(Debug)])`, which might be necessary for the user.

 For simple rules like above, a first call is made when the next rule is determined by the parser; for example, if the "return" token is received when `s` is one of the potential next nonterminals, the rule `s -> Return val` is selected and the `init_s(&mut self)` method is called.
 It can be used to initialize any data before the rule is actually parsed, so before any subrules is triggered, like `val`.
 There are default empty implementations for the initialization methods, so they're optional.